EnVision-Research/MotionInversion/README.md

 *Indicates Equal Contribution. †Indicates Corresponding Author.

-We present a novel approach to motion customization in video generation, addressing the widespread gap in the thorough exploration of motion representation within video generative models.
-Recognizing the unique challenges posed by video's spatiotemporal nature, our method introduces **Motion Embeddings**, a set of explicit, temporally coherent one-dimensional embeddings derived from a given video.
+In this work, we present a novel approach for motion customization in video generation, addressing the widespread gap in the exploration of motion representation within video generative models.
+Recognizing the unique challenges posed by the spatiotemporal nature of video, our method introduces **Motion Embeddings**, a set of explicit, temporally coherent embeddings derived from a given video.
 These embeddings are designed to integrate seamlessly with the temporal transformer modules of video diffusion models, modulating self-attention computations across frames without compromising spatial integrity.
-Furthermore, we identify the **Temporal Discrepancy** in video generative models, which refers to variations in how different motion modules process temporal relationships between frames.
-We leverage this understanding to optimize the integration of our motion embeddings.
+Our approach provides a compact and efficient solution to motion representation, utilizing two types of embeddings: a **Motion Query-Key Embedding** to modulate the temporal attention map and a **Motion Value Embedding** to modulate the attention values.
+Additionally, we introduce an inference strategy that excludes spatial dimensions from the Motion Query-Key Embedding and applies a differential operation to the Motion Value Embedding, both designed to debias appearance and ensure the embeddings focus solely on motion.
+Our contributions include the introduction of a tailored motion embedding for customization tasks and a demonstration of the practical advantages and effectiveness of our method through extensive experiments.

 ## 📰 News